 - Master of Public Administration – Our MPA is NASPAA accredited and nationally ranked by U.S. News and World Report.
 The 42-credit-hour degree equips students with the public management skills and analytic techniques needed for successful careers as public administrators.
 The school also offers a

 - Graduate Certificate in Public Administration – The 18-credit-hour, online certificate is designed to provide students with enhanced knowledge and skills in public service.

 - Graduate Certificate in Public Budgeting and Finance – The 18-credit-hour certificate is designed to meet the growing need in our governments to understand and apply varied and complex budgeting and financial practices.

-- Doctoral Program in Public Affairs – This program, offered through the College of Health and Public Affairs, offers a track in public administration.
+- Doctoral Program in Public Affairs – This program, offered through the College of Community Innovation and Education, offers a track in public administration.